krtek4/php-bma/README.md

 # Usage

-You can either request a new serial or re-use an existing one.
+You can either request a new serial, generate codes from an existing one, or use your restore code to obtain your secret key.

-## New serial
+## Request New Serial

 You must call the script with the desired region passed in parameter :

-	php php-bma.php EU
+	php php-bma.php new EU

 Valid region are `EU` or `US`

 Before starting to give you a code, the program will print the new serial and secret kez on screen.
 Write them down and register your Authenticator with Battle.net

-## Existing serial
+## Generate Codes From An Existing Serial

-Just pass your serial and secret kez on the command line :
+Just pass your serial and secret key on the command line :

-	php php-bma.php serial secret_key
+	php php-bma.php generate serial secret_key

+## Use A Restore Code To Obtain A Secret Key

+Just pass your serial and restore code on the command line :

+	php php-bma.php restore serial restore_code

 # Who use it ?